unovafr/brevo-openapi/docs/EmailCampaignsApi.md

 Get a shared template url

-Get a unique URL to share & import an email template from one Sendinblue account to another.
+Get a unique URL to share & import an email template from one Brevo account to another.

 ### Examples